IV1201-Group-2/docs/apis/login.md

 #### `MISSING_PASSWORD` (404 Not Found)

 User does not have a password in the database.

-They should be informed of what they need to do to set a new password.
+This should be handled by sending the user an email but due to constraints of the project this isn't possible for the example data given.
+Instead, the API directly returns a JWT token that can be used with the password reset API.
+The JWT token has a very similar payload to a successful response, except its `usage` is set to `reset`.

 #### `WRONG_IDENTITY` (401 Unauthorized)

-No account was found with that specific username or email address
+No account was found with that specific username or email address.

 #### `WRONG_PASSWORD` (401 Unauthorized)

-Account was found but the wrong password was provided
+Account was found but the wrong password was provided.

 #### `ALREADY_LOGGED_IN` (400 Bad Request)

-User is already logged in (JWT token was provided)
+User is already logged in (JWT token was provided).